8 CSS Grid Snippets for Creating Common Website Layouts

 We’ve put together a collection of 8 common website layout concepts.
 Each one demonstrates how CSS Grid can make life easier for web designers.
 And, if you’re concerned about browser support, some also include fallbacks for Flexbox and other layout techniques.
 Let’s get started!

-Discovering the “Holy Grail” of Layouts by Chris Coyier
+Discovering the “Holy Grail” of Layouts

 At first glance, this “Holy Grail” layout may not look too difficult.
 In fact, we’ve been seeing it for years.
 The issue has always been that the available CSS layout methods weren’t very effective at setting it up.